left-curve/left-curve/quint/proof_types.md

 ```
 -->
-The same applies to `InnerOp`.
-We don't need to carry `hash` around.
+## InnerOp

+We also defined record `InnerOp` a bit differently than Rust implementation.
+Rust implementation of `InnerOp` additionally stores hashing function.
+Since we fixed the specification to Grug JMT, we do not have to carry them around.

 ```rust
 pub struct InnerOp {